lvcabral/zip/readme.md

-# ZenFS Archive Backends
+# ZenFS Zip Backend

 [ZenFS](https://github.com/zen-fs/core) backends for archive files.

-This packages adds a few backends:
+This package adds the Zip backend:

 - `Zip` allows you to create a _readonly_ file system from a zip file.
-- `Iso` allows you to create a _readonly_ file system from a `.iso` file.
+- This fork adds support for the `caseFold` mode option.

 For more information, see the [API documentation](https://zenfs.dev/archives).